Find a doctor

 The Radiography Program runs on a 26-week semester system.
 Students are required to complete rotational objectives, clinical performance evaluations, and competencies for each semester.
 Each of the four semesters becomes progressively more challenging than the last, as students gain knowledge and experience in their education.

 The Radiography Program at Sanford Health allows a pregnant student the choice of whether or not to inform program officials of her pregnancy.
 Also, options are available to the pregnant student who discloses, such as continuing on in the program without disruption.
 In the absence of the voluntary written disclosure, a student is not considered pregnant.
-The pregnancy policy is outlined in detail in the Student Handbook.
+The pregnancy policy is outlined in detail in the Student Handbook, given to students at the start of the program.

 Any student, who believes he/she has been subject to discrimination or unfair treatment, or feels that there has been violation of a policy or procedure while in the Radiography Program, has the right to present the complaint.
 The Radiography Program has a step-by-step grievance and appeal procedure to follow.
 The objectives of this procedure are to provide the student with a means of being heard, to alert the program to cause of discontentment, and to recognize the possible need for change.